SturdiPancreas/CGM-TIR-watch/index.md

 ### Watchface Settings & Configurations

-**Local Collectors:**
-Xdrip+ (Android) is currently the only supported local collector to allow the watch to continue to receive SGV (glucose) data without cell/internet service for the phone/watch.
-We are interested in supporting other local collector options, but would need people who are willing to test those changes, as well as provide us with small samples of data returns to help make those changes.
+**Local Glucose Data Source:** Xdrip+ (Android) is currently the only supported local collector to allow the watch to continue to receive SGV (glucose) data without cell/internet service for the phone/watch.
+This setting should be set to **"other/none"** if you **do not** use xdrip+.
+We are interested in supporting other local collector options, but would need people who are willing to test those changes, as well as provide us with small samples of data formatting to help make those changes.

-**Nightscout URL:**
-Make sure that you have included **https://** at the beginning of the URL, and don't include any additional information beyond **.com**
+**Nightscout URL Primary User:** This is currently a **required** setting.
+The initial data needed to populate the TIR ring is pulled from nighscout.
+This requires the phone/watch to have internet/cell connectivity to retrieve this data.
+In future releases for multiple users, this will be the URL for the data displayed on the **bottom** of the watch screen.

+**Pump Max Reservoir Size:** This will be used as the total for the bottom bar display on the single-user watchface.
+Depending on what makes most sense to you, you may consider entering your total reservoir size, or the units that typically remain after you prime your pump.

+**Units:** Choose mg/dL or mmol/L, depending on which units you would prefer to display on the watch.

+**Target Range: Low:** The highest number that you would want the watch to consider a **"low"** glucose value.
+Note: On some android devices, this may show as a number with several zeros after the decimal point - you can still enter a whole number as your value.

+**Target Range: High:** The lowest number that you would want the watch to consider a **"high"** glucose value.
+Note: On some android devices, this may show as a number with several zeros after the decimal point - you can still enter a whole number as your value.

+**Time in Range Ring Type:** There are 3 choices in this setting, with two reset options for each, giving a total of 6 different TIR ring options.
+- **5 Minute Time-Oriented Segments:** This option begins drawing sections of the ring using your Low, Normal, and High color choices (see below) in five minute intervals.
+The ring is drawn from noon/midnight, and the segments are oriented so that they correspond to the correct time location on an anolog watchface, so 90 degrees clockwise from noon/midnight would show a segment starting at 9am or 9pm.
+24 hours is not an option for this ring type since it is oriented to match standard time-telling analog watch orientation.
+- **12-Hour Circle Graph Summary:** This option draws your TIR as a percentage of the overall circle for up to 12 hours of data.
+Another way of thinking of this is that all of the segments from the Time-Oriented option above are instead grouped together as Low, Normal, and High, using your color choices (see below).
+You can choose to show a continuous 12 hours, or only show from noon/midnight to the current time.
+- **24-Hour Circle Graph Summary:** This option draws your your TIR as a percentage of the overall circle for up to 24 hours of data.
+It will show your Low, Normal, and High values grouped together using your color choices (see below).

+**TIR Ring Reset:**
+- **Rolling/Continous:** This setting will always show you the past 12/24 hours of data (based on your Ring Type choice).
+Note: For the 5 Minute Time-Oriented Segments, everything drawn clockwise from the current time marker to noon/midnight is data from prior to noon/midnight.
+- **Midnight/Noon:** For 24-hour Circle Graph Summary, this means a midnight reset, so the watch will always be showing you your % TIR for that current date.
+This will match what you are used to seeing in X-drip statistics.
+For the 12 hour options (12-Hour Circle and 5 Minute Time-Oriented), this will include data from noon/midnight (whichever is more recent) to the current time.
+Note: In the 5 Minute Time-Oriented mode, this will result in a partial ring, as there will be a gap from the current time clockise to noon/midnight.

+**Stale Data Warning:** This value is expressed in minutes and represents the point at which data/icons should be re-drawn using your High color choice (see below) to indicate that the data is old.

+**Stale Data Urgent:** This value is expressed in minutes and represents the point at which data/icons should be removed from the screen or re-drawn using your Low color choice (see below) to indicate that the data is extremely old.

 **Color Choices:**
 Select from the 64-color choices available in Garmin's device specifications for each of the following:
-- **Background**
-- **Foreground**
+- **Background** (**Do not** make this the same as any of your other color settings)
+- **Foreground** (This includes the outlines for the progress bars, time/date, and all (non-stale) numbers with the exception of glucose value)
 - **Icon Color** (outlined when no value/goal not met, filled when goal met, unread notications, or active heart rate reading)
-- **Low** (used for glucose value and arrow, TIR ring, and urgent levels for pump reservoir, battery, stale data, and looping error)
+- **SGV Low** (used for glucose value and arrow, TIR ring, and urgent levels for pump reservoir, battery, stale data, and looping error)
-- **Normal** (used for glucose value and arrow, TIR ring)
+- **SGV Normal** (used for glucose value and arrow, TIR ring)
-- **High** (used for glucose value and arrow, TIR ring, and warning levels for pump reservoir, battery, stale data, and looping warning)
+- **SGV High** (used for glucose value and arrow, TIR ring, and warning levels for pump reservoir, battery, stale data, and looping warning)

 ![64ColorChoices](images/64ColorChoices.png)

+### Troubleshooting Steps

+**Nightscout URL:** Make sure that you have included **https://** at the beginning of the URL, and don't include any additional information beyond **.com**

 ```markdown
 Syntax highlighted code block